amzn/selling-partner-api-samples/use-cases/error-monitoring/README.md

 This Sample Solution provides all required resources to deploy to the AWS cloud a fully functional SP-API application that implements the SP-API Error Monitoring use case end-to-end.
 Use this application to test the proposed solution, do changes and/or integrate it to your own product.

+## Solution
+This sample solution implements an error monitoring and alerting workflow.
+API error response codes are captured from the logs and alert is sent when the volume of errors hits a specific threshold.

+This solution consists of the following components,
+1. A [Lambda](https://aws.amazon.com/lambda/) function which includes code to execute SP-API calls that return 4xx errors.
+2. [EventBridge](https://aws.amazon.com/eventbridge/) Scheduler to trigger the Lambda function based on the defined schedule in app config to generate logs that will have 4xx errors.
+3. [CloudWatch](https://aws.amazon.com/cloudwatch/) Metric Filters to identify the 4xx errors from the CloudWatch logs of Lambda execution.
+4. [CloudWatch](https://aws.amazon.com/cloudwatch/) Metrics to monitor the sum of occurrences of 4xx errors.
+5. [CloudWatch](https://aws.amazon.com/cloudwatch/) Alarm to send notification to the email id mentioned in the config file when the errors cross the threshold.
+6. [Simple notification service](https://aws.amazon.com/sns/) to send email alerts to users

+## Workflow
+Lambda function includes sample code to execute SP-API calls that return 4xx errors and the event scheduler triggers the lambda function every few minutes as defined in the config.
+Cloudwatch metric filters created will filter the errors from the logs and trigger alerts when the volume of errors exceeds a defined threshold.

 ## Pre-requisites
 The pre-requisites for deploying the Sample Solution App to the AWS cloud are:
 * [Registering as a developer for SP-API](https://developer-docs.amazon.com/sp-api/docs/registering-as-a-developer), and [registering an SP-API application](https://developer-docs.amazon.com/sp-api/docs/registering-your-application)
 * An [IAM user](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_users.html) with permissions to create a new user, a policy, and attach it to the user
     * If you don't have one, you can create it following the steps  under **Usage - 2.
 Configure Sample Solution App's IAM user**
 * The [AWS CLI](https://aws.amazon.com/cli/)
     * If not present, it will be installed as part of the deployment script
 * [Maven](https://maven.apache.org/)
     * Just for deploying a Java-based application
     * If not present, it will be installed as part of the deployment script

 ## Usage
 ### 1. Update config file